 1. Aloe vera

 Chances are, you’ve already used aloe vera to soothe your sunburn or burns from cooking.
 Snap open this aloe leaf, and you’ll get a clear gel that can be used as a home remedy for all sorts of skin ailments.
 It can soothe sunburns, heal minor cuts, moisturize dry skin, and even promote hair growth.
-Because of its healing and skin-soothing properties, it’s also used as an ingredient to a lot of beauty products like moisturizers and soaps.
+For its healing and skin-soothing properties, it’s also used as an ingredient to a lot of beauty products like moisturizers and soaps.

 This incredible gel plant is easy to grow anywhere, and it thrives indoors.
 Aloe is succulent, so it prefers loose, dry soil.
 It doesn’t like being wet, so make sure your pot has plenty of drainage holes, and your soil comes with sand or perlite.
 Allow the soil to go completely dry before watering.
 It’s a hardy plant that’s difficult to kill, but if you do kill it, it’s most probably because you’ve given it too much water.
 It’s a pretty low-maintenance plant that likes a lot of sunshine and warmth, so don’t grow it in the basement.
 Put it in a bright window or sunroom.